tomekz/Yogi-Boo-NFT/README.md

 - Press the `mint` button to start the mint transaction.

-- Once you're NFT is minted it will appear in "your collectibles" tab
+- Once your NFT is minted it will appear in "your collectibles" tab

   ![img](your-collectibles.png)